 Step-down transformers feature both primary and secondary coils.
 The primary coil features more turns of wire when compared to the other coil.
 This causes the voltage in the secondary coil to be reduced.
 Step-down electrical transformers are used to reduce output voltage levels.
 This type of electrical transformer is used in hardware such as televisions and inverters.
 Step-down transformers are also utilized at distribution substations.

-3 phase transformers are utilized in advanced commercial applications that require massive loads and power distribution because of the financial benefits.
+The 3 phase electrical transformers for sale on our website are utilized in advanced commercial applications that require massive loads and power distribution because of the financial benefits.
 While single phase transformers are a popular option, 3 phase high-voltage transformers are more effective to meet the requirements of large power distribution.

 There are ways to configure the 3 phase electrical transformers for sale in our catalog for power distribution.
 The first way to configure this type of system is to connect 3 single phase transformers that feature identical operating specifications.
 Phoenix Phase Converters offers a large catalog of single phase power transformers that include innovative features accompanied with high-quality parts or components.